Why should I attend a career fair?

-- Don’t come during the last half hour of the event, unless that’s the only free time you have.
-You run the risk of not getting around to all the employers you wanted to meet or missing employers who had to leave early.
+- Don't come during the last half hour of the event.
+You run the risk of not getting around to all the employers you wanted to meet, having hurried conversations and not impressing employers positively, or missing employers who had to leave early.

 - Don't carry your backpack, large purse, or other bulky items with you.